Did You Suffer Chemical Burns At Work?

 - Loss of quality of life

-At Pendergast Law, we are able to resolve more than 90% of the cases we handle without filing a lawsuit.
-However, our attorneys have the trial experience to take your case to court and win, if necessary.
-If you have been a victim of chemical burn injury, call us at (425) 228-3860 or toll-free (888) 228-3860 to schedule a free consultation.
+At Pendergast Law Personal Injury Lawyers, we are able to resolve more than 90% of the cases we handle without filing lawsuits.
+However, if necessary, our attorneys have the trial experience to take your case to court and win.
+If you have been a victim of a chemical burn injury, call us toll-free at 888-539-9211 to schedule a free consultation.
 Our Seattle personal injury lawyers can explain your options under the law.